thebitmonk/send_post_api/docs/AccountadminApi.md

-Responds back with a custom token for frontend to start login using firebase sdk
+Responds back with a custom token for frontend to start login using firebase sdk <br>

 ### Example
 ```javascript